John-R-Wallace-NOAA/Scratch/tempTMB2.md

     bt
     quit

-With the latest versions of Windows R, the non-interactive section of TMB:::.gdbsource.win() also needs a 'quit' for gdb (see below).
-I say latest versions here because @skuag says back in 2018 in Issue 'gdbsource error #248' that "[gdbsource()] ... has worked for me in previous versions of R/Rtools"
+The non-interactive section of TMB:::.gdbsource.win() also needs a 'quit' for gdb (see below).
+This may be a newer development with later versions of R, since @skuag wrote back in 2018 in Issue 'gdbsource error #248' that "[gdbsource()] ... has worked for me in previous versions of R/Rtools"

- ### Putting everthing together
+ ### Putting everything together

 Putting these three items together gives a function with a verbose error message for now: